heathen00/wfparser3/wfparser3/README.md

      naming convention you want to specify as compatible with Java package, class, and data field names for group, type, and field names respectively.
 This would permit you to potentially defined annotations that automatically determined most of the data.
 The only thing not set is the instance name which would be set in the annotation.
+You should look at the Java validation framework.
+It is an annotation based solution that you could potentially base your solution on.
+At least some of the default annotations can be applied to method parameters.
+Would be interesting to see if these or annotations of your own creation could be used.
    * You should consider adding yet another layer of testing: integration, which tests to ensure that independent subsystems of the whole solution work together as expected.
 The testing should not be too extensive to reduce redundancy and should only indicate that ... what?